liguowang/cobind/docs/definition.rst

 PMI > 0
   Indicates that the overlapping between A and B is in a frequency *higher* than what we would expect if A and B are independent (i.e, A and B tend to bind together).
 PMI < 0
-  Indicates that the overlapping between A and B is in frequency *lower* than what we would expect if A and B are independent. (i.e., A and B tend to bind separately).
+  Indicates that the overlapping between A and B is in frequency *lower* than what we would expect if A and B were independent. (i.e., A and B tend to bind separately).

 Note, PMI has no boundaries: